vijaysm/topography-tool/README.md

 - `--square-fields <square_fields_str>`: Comma-separated quadratic field names to remap (e.g., stored as `<field>_squared`)
 - `--remap-method <remap_method>`: Remapping method: da (ALG_DISKAVERAGE) or nn (ALG_NEAREST_NEIGHBOR). *Default: da*
 - `--spectral`: Assume that the target mesh requires online spectral element mesh treatment. *Default: false*
+- `--reuse-source-mesh`: Skip loading a separate target mesh and reuse the cached source point cloud (self-smoothing workflows).
+Requires `--smoothing-area` and NetCDF inputs.
+- `--smoothing-area <km2>`: Disk area (in square kilometers) used for averaging when reusing the source mesh.
+Determines the search radius for self-remapping kernels.
 - `--verbose,v`: Enable verbose output with timestamps. *Default: false*

 NOTE: If the target mesh file extension and output data file extension need to match. i.e., if target is ne256np4.h5m, then the output file has to be ne256np4_remapped.h5m.